aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ### What resources will be created?
 This CDK code will create the following:
    - One S3 bucket (to hold the text for which sentiment analysis has to be done)
-   - One Lambda (to invoke the Comprehend API)
+   - One Lambda function (to invoke the Comprehend API)
    - One DynamoDB (to store the result of Sentiment Analysis)
    - One IAM role (for the Lambda function to invoke Comprehend and DynamoDB)